onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 +++ {"editable": false, "deletable": false}

-### Check the interpolated received on the target side
+### Check the interpolated field received on the target side

 Finally, we can finalize both exchanges, check and visualize the received fields on the target side.